csontosgabor/IOS_Helper_functions/README.md

 # IOS_Helper_functions

-Some helper often used function to reduce some development time
+Here I will upload some good functions, which could reduce some development time.